Asymptotic fluctuations of representations of the unitary groups: Unitarily invariant matrices with non-commutative entries and higher-order probability spaces

 \subsection{Convergence in distribution in the sense of higher order free probability}

-We say that a sequence $(X)$ of random matrices \emph{converges in distribution in the macroscopic sense of higher order free probability} if the limit $M_{p_1,\dots,p_l}$ exists and is finite for any choice of integers $p_1,\dots,p_l\geq 1$.
+We say that a sequence $(\naturalMatrix)$ of random matrices \emph{converges in distribution in the macroscopic sense of higher order free probability} if the limit $M_{p_1,\dots,p_l}$ exists and is finite for any choice of integers $p_1,\dots,p_l\geq 1$.
+Note that, in fact, this is a condition on the fluctuations of the (natural) spectral measures, provided that they exist.

-We say that a sequence $(X)$ of random matrices \emph{converges in distribution in the microscopic sense of higher order free probability} if the limit $K_{(\V,\pi)}$ exists and is finite for any choice of a partitioned permutation $(\V,\pi)$.
+We say that a sequence $(\naturalMatrix)$ of random matrices \emph{converges in distribution in the microscopic sense of higher order free probability} if the limit $K_{(\V,\pi)}$ exists and is finite for any choice of a partitioned permutation $(\V,\pi)$.

-With these notions we can reformulate the results of this section.
+With these notions, we can reformulate the results of this section.
 Theorem \ref{theo:moments-cumulants-formula-higher-order} shows in particular that the convergence in the microscopic sense implies the convergence in the macroscopic sense while Theorem \ref{theo:inductive-step} shows that (under some additional assumptions) the converse implication holds true as well.
-In particular, in the case of classical random matrices both notions are equivalent and there is no need to make a distinction between them.
+In particular, in the case of classical random matrices (with commuting entries) both notions are equivalent and there is no need to make a distinction between them.